httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 authentication indicate this using the HTTP/2 `SETTINGS_HTTP_CERT_AUTH` (0xSETTING-TBD) setting.

 The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0, indicating that the peer does not support HTTP-layer certificate authentication.
 If a peer does support HTTP-layer certificate authentication, the value is 1.

 ## Making certificates or requests available {#cert-available}

-When a peer has advertised support for HTTP-layer certificates as in
+When both peers have advertised support for HTTP-layer certificates as in
 {{setting}}, either party can supply additional certificates into the connection at any time.
-These certificates then become available for the peer to consider when deciding whether a connection is suitable to transport a particular request.

-Available certificates which have the `AUTOMATIC_USE` flag set MAY be used by the recipient without further notice.
-This means that clients or servers which predict a certificate will be required could pre-supply the certificate without being asked.
-Regardless of whether `AUTOMATIC_USE` is set, these certificates are available for reference by future `USE_CERTIFICATE` frames.
+This means that clients or servers which predict a certificate will be required could pre-supply the certificate before being asked.
+These certificates are available for reference by future `USE_CERTIFICATE` frames.

+Certificates supplied by servers can be considered by clients without further action by the server.
+A server MUST NOT send certificates for origins which it is not prepared to service on the current connection.

 ~~~
 Client                                      Server
-   <-------- (stream 0) CERTIFICATE (AU flag) --
+   <------------------ (stream 0) CERTIFICATE --
    ...
    -- (stream N) GET /from-new-origin --------->
    <----------------------- (stream N) 200 OK --
 ~~~
 {: #ex-http2-server-proactive title="Proactive Server Certificate"}

 ~~~
 Client                                      Server
-   -- (stream 0) CERTIFICATE (AU flag) -------->
+   -- (stream 0) CERTIFICATE ------------------>
    -- (streams 1,3) GET /protected ------------>
+   -- (streams 1,3) USE_CERTIFICATE ----------->
    <-------------------- (streams 1,3) 200 OK --
 ~~~
 {: #ex-http2-client-proactive title="Proactive Client Certificate"}

 Likewise, either party can supply a `CERTIFICATE_REQUEST` that outlines parameters of a certificate they might request in the future.
-It is important to note that this does not currently request such a certificate, but makes the contents of the request available for reference by a future `CERTIFICATE_NEEDED` frame.
+Upon receipt of a `CERTIFICATE_REQUEST`, the other party SHOULD provide a corresponding certificate.

 ## Requiring certificate authentication {#cert-challenge}

+### Requiring additional server certificates

 As defined in [RFC7540], when a client finds that a https:// origin (or Alternative Service [RFC7838]) to which it needs to